Upabjojr/sympy/docs/modules/matrices/expressions.rst

 Block matrices allow you to construct larger matrices out of smaller sub-blocks.
-They can work with :class:`MatrixExpr` or :class:`~diofant.matrices.immutable.ImmutableMatrix` objects.
+They can work with :class:`MatrixExpr` or :class:`~sympy.matrices.immutable.ImmutableMatrix` objects.

-.. module:: diofant.matrices.expressions.blockmatrix
+.. module:: sympy.matrices.expressions.blockmatrix

 .. autoclass:: BlockMatrix
    :members: